MyThemeShop/my-wp-backup/readme.txt

 == Changelog ==

 = 1.1.1 =
-* Fix: prevent direct access on some files
+* Fix: Prevent direct access on some files
-* Fix: jobs and settings are now not deleted when the plugin is deactivated
+* Fix: Jobs and settings are now not deleted when the plugin is deactivated
-* Fix: wrong path being deleted when deleting the full archive after restoring a multi-volume backup
+* Fix: Wrong path being deleted when deleting the full archive after restoring a multi-volume backup
-* Fix: check if pcntl_signal is avaiable on wp-cli job command
+* Fix: Check if pcntl_signal is avaiable on wp-cli job command
-* Fix: change method of splitting new line
+* Fix: Change method of splitting new line
-* minor improvement on google drive and ftp upload
+* Minor improvement on google drive and ftp upload
-* Fix: job options made compatible for upgrading to the pro version
+* Fix: Job options made compatible for upgrading to the pro version
+* Added notification for pro version
-* Fix: jobs and settings being reverted to default when re-activating the plugin
+* Fix: Jobs and settings being reverted to default when re-activating the plugin
 * Removed: unnecessary languages/default.mo file
-* Fix: job fails on DB_HOST with custom port specified
+* Fix: Job fails on DB_HOST with custom port specified

 = 1.1 =
 * Added Compatibility with PHP v5.3.3